Perhaps my Soundboks 2 review will prompt you to buy the Soundboks 2.

 And that’s not all with the enclosure.

-The front of the speaker is covered in a metal grille, so you won’t accidentally damage the sound cones/drivers yet at the same
+The front of the speaker is covered in a metal grille, so you won’t accidentally damage the sound cones/drivers yet at the same time you can see them thumping away through the small grille holes.

 Finally, it is built to handle all different sorts of weather – snow, rain, sun, humidity and extreme temperatures from -4F to 122F.